syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.subProcess.collapsed `Boolean`
 {:#members:nodes-subprocess-collapsed}

-Sets whether the bpmn subprocess is triggered as a collapsed of a specific activity
+Sets whether the BPMN subprocess is triggered as a collapsed of a specific activity

 #### Default Value: